What is the balanced chemical equation for cellular respiration? | Channels for Pearson+

 1

+Identify the process: Cellular respiration is the process by which cells convert glucose and oxygen into energy, carbon dioxide, and water.

-Identify the reactants and products in the process of cellular respiration.
-The main reactants are glucose (C6H12O6) and oxygen (O2), and the main products are carbon dioxide (CO2), water (H2O), and energy.
+Understand the reactants and products: The main reactants in cellular respiration are glucose (C6H12O6) and oxygen (O2), and the main products are carbon dioxide (CO2), water (H2O), and energy in the form of ATP.

 Watch next